 It makes me happy that it could be of some use to others, and help them out, and I became a helpful member of the engine’s forums, posting tutorials and encouraging others.
 I really miss PGF and it’s community!

 The demo is available below!
-Updated 11th November 2017 with some bug fixes.
+Updated 10th August 2020 with some bug fixes.
+Should work on big cat era Mac OS and YMMV up to around Mojave.